sajidsarker/disaster-response/README.md

 ## 4. Documentation

-[...]
+Navigate to `./Documentation` to find formatted documentation for the relevant Python scripts in this project.

 ## 5. Model Evaluation

 The classification model was a *Multiple Output* classifier wrapper for individual *Ada Boost* classifiers trained on the message data using a NLP pipeline.
 Training occurred additionally through Grid Search Cross Validation over a set of pre-defined tuning parameters to derive the best final model parameters.

 Prior to this trained model, a *Random Forest* classifier was used.
-This yielded model parameters totalling `1.0 GB`.
-In contrast, *Ada Boost*, which is also an ensemble learning model, yielded similar results with model parameters totalling `2.0 MB`.
+This yielded model parameters totalling `1.0 GB` in file size.
+In contrast, *Ada Boost*, which is also an ensemble learning model, yielded similar results with model parameters totalling `2.0 MB` in file size.

+Model diagnostics are listed below.

 ```
 Model Accuracy: 94.943%